 Steve has a preacher curl bench on the side.
 I believe it’s a Champion Preacher Curl.

-The dumbbells are run-of-the-mill rubber hex dumbbells with contoured handles, which come nearly identically in tons of different brands.
+The dumbbells are run-of-the-mill rubber hex dumbbells with contoured handles.

 I love his explanation for working out in this cramped garage with a few pieces of basic equipment: